-Kari lives in the mountains of Great Barrington, MA with her husband, three children, five rescue dogs, horses, chickens, and rabbits.
+Kari lives in the mountains of Great Barrington, MA on a farm with her partner, three children, rescue dogs, goats, horses, chickens, and rabbits.
 She grew up in Toronto, Canada and holds a B.F.A. from the Tisch School of the Arts at NYU.

-Search my online library of Yoga Therapy and Katonah Yoga (R) Classes on Vimeo
+Search my online library of Yoga Therapy and Katonah Yoga® classes on Kari & Co.

 The integrity of a building’s foundation is critical for the stability of the structure.
 Your feet are the base of support, the FOUNDATION, for the hips, spine, and skull, your whole body, your HOUSE in which you live.
 In an old house where a window on the top floor doesn’t open and close smoothly, or…Read More

 Take care & prepare.
 Mornings are my favorite time of day.
 Waking before dawn and starting my day in contemplation, slowly, with time to myself and for myself, with my practices, before the kids need waking, the lunches need making and the breakfast for all the creatures is served.
 And though October is one of…Read More